tardate/LittleArduinoProjects/Electronics101/ColpittsOscillator/README.md

 The distinguishing feature of a Colpitts oscillator is that the feedback to gain device (here an NPN BJT) is taken from the midpoint of the two capacitors.

-With C1,C2=100nF and L1=1mH, I should expect oscillation at around [22.5kHz](http://www.wolframalpha.com/input/?i=1%2F%282%CF%80+*sqrt%281mH+*+100nF+*+100nF%2F%28100nF+%2B+100nF%29%29%29), however on my first breadboard build I'm getting around 33kHz:
+With C1,C2=100nF and L1=1mH, I should expect oscillation at [22.5kHz](http://www.wolframalpha.com/input/?i=1%2F%282%CF%80+*sqrt%281mH+*+100nF+*+100nF%2F%28100nF+%2B+100nF%29%29%29), however on my first breadboard build I'm getting around 33kHz:

 ![breadboard_ac_coupled](./assets/breadboard_ac_coupled.gif?raw=true)